What is Alcohol Use Disorder or Alcoholism?

 - Questioning and denial – this is a common challenge for people suﬀering from Alcoholism.
 If you think you might have a problem, you probably do.
 Everyone that goes down the path to recovery faces diﬀerent levels of readiness to change.
 As an old adage says “You don’t have to take the elevator all the way to the basement.”
 The sooner you admit you need help, the better your chances are for a full and lasting recovery.

-How do I choose an Alcohol Rehab Center?
+How do I choose an Alcohol Treatment Center in Florida?

 You may have looked at other alcohol rehab facilities or possibly been to treatment before.
 So what makes one program better than another?
 How can you be sure you are choosing the right alcohol rehab center?
 How long is treatment?
 Of course, these are very critical questions and very individual.
 You deserve the best possible treatment to insure your best recovery.
 Let’s go over some of the diﬀerences and help you consider what is right for you.